Nate Lowe Player Props: Rangers vs. Angels

 Nate Lowe At The Plate

-- Lowe leads Texas with an OBP of .370 this season while batting .279 with 65 walks and 74 runs scored.

-- Among qualified hitters, he ranks 32nd in batting average, while his on-base percentage ranks 19th and he is 58th in slugging.
+- Among the qualified batters in baseball, his batting average ranks 30th, his on-base percentage ranks 19th, and he is 60th in the league in slugging.

-- In 45 games this year (38.5%), Lowe has picked up an RBI, and in 15 of those games (12.8%) he had more than one.
-He has also driven in three or more of his team's runs in three contests.
+- Lowe has driven in a run in 45 games this year (38.1%), including 15 games with more than one RBI (12.7%).
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 46.2% of his games this year, with more than one run scored in 13.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.